stratisMarkou/random-walks/random-walks/book/topology/001-metric-spaces.md

 :::

 ::::{dropdown} Proof: Examples above are norms
-Most of the properties of norms in {prf:ref}`topology:def-norm` follow from the definition of the examples but property 2, the identity of indiscernibles for norms, is a little more involved.
+Most of the properties of norms in {prf:ref}`topology:def:norm` follow from the definition of the examples but property 2, the identity of indiscernibles for norms, is a little more involved.
 For this, we need an intermediate result that we prove here.

 :::{prf:lemma} Non-constant positive continuous function has positive integral